EnigmaCurry/dry_console/README.md

 ### Release (Github actions)

-#### Bump release version
+#### Bump release version and push new branch

-Update the version number in Cargo.toml, Cargo.lock, and README.md as suggested by git-cliff:
+The `bump-version` target will automatically update the version number in Cargo.toml, Cargo.lock, and README.md as suggested by git-cliff.
+This creates a new branch named `release-{VERSION}`, and automatically checks it out.
+You just need to `git push` the branch:

 ```
 just bump-version
+# ... automatically checks out a new branch named release-{VERSION}

+git push
 ```

-#### Make PR with the changeset
+#### Make a new PR with the changeset

 Branch protection is enabled, all changesets must come in the form of a Pull Request.
+On GitHub, create a new Pull Request for the `release-{VERSION}` branch into the master branch.

-#### Merge PR and tag release
+#### Merge the PR and tag the release

-Once the PR is merged, tag the release `vX.X.X` and push it to the `master` branch.
+Once the PR is merged, update your local repo, and run the release
+target:

 ```
 git checkout master
-git pull origin master
+git pull
-git tag vX.X.X
-git push origin tag vX.X.X
+just release
 ```

+New binaries will be automatically built by github actions, and a new packaged release will be posted.

 ## Credits